|

 However, the blade can be subject to quite considerable twist and flex due to water pressure.

-The main problem with a solid wood rudder is that the blade can warp.
+The main problem with using solid wood is that the blade can warp.

 However this can be countered if you build the blade up using several planks of flat-grained timber with the growth rings alternating in direction.